-A looming federal government shutdown has been narrowly averted through the enactment on September 30, 2015 of a continuing resolution that extends funding for federal agencies through December 11, 2015.
-Included in this funding legislation is a short-term extension through December 11, 2015 of the EB-5 Regional Center Program.
-The Regional Center Program previously had been scheduled to expire on September 30, 2015.
+On December 11, 2015, a stopgap continuing resolution was enacted to fund the federal government for an additional five days.
+Included in this funding legislation is a short-term extension through December 16, 2015 of the EB-5 Regional Center Program.
+The Program had previously been extended through December 11, 2015 by similar continuing resolution on September 30, 2015.
+It is widely anticipated that legislation in some form will be enacted shortly to renew and reform the Program.

 Congress established the EB-5 program in 1990 to stimulate the U.S. economy through job creation and capital investment by foreign investors seeking U.S. resident visas.
 Congress later enhanced the EB-5 program with the introduction of the Regional Center Program, which sets aside EB-5 visas for participants who invest in commercial enterprises associated with federally approved regional centers organized to promote economic growth.
-Despite its long history, the EB-5 program has seen a surge in popularity in recent years, due in large part to the effects of the global credit crisis.
+The EB-5 program has seen a surge in popularity in recent years, due in large part to the effects of the global credit crisis.
 Although neither limited to, nor designed specifically for, commercial real estate finance, the EB-5 program has been embraced in recent years as a viable financing source as part of the overall capital stack for development projects.